Multipartite Entanglement in Crossing the Quantum Critical Point: Introduction

-In this paper, we focus on the multipartite entanglement of the transverse field Ising model after a slow quench crossing a quantum critical point.
-The multipartite entanglement is witnessed by QFI density, where the generator is the ferromagnetic order parameter.
-We calculate numerically the time evolution of the QFI density after a slow quench by matrix product state (MPS) based method.
-We find that the QFI density of the final state has a power-law scaling of the quench rate after both linear and nonlinear quench, where the exponent is opposite to the KZM scaling.
+In this paper, we focus on the multipartite entanglement after a slow quench crossing a quantum critical point.
+We discuss the quantum Ising model and the Lipkin-Meshkov-Glick~(LMG) model, which are local and full-connected quantum systems, respectively.
+The multipartite entanglement is witnessed by the QFI density, where the generator is chosen from the symmetries that relate to the phase transitions.
+For the quantum Ising model, we calculate the QFI density of the final state, based on the matrix product state~(MPS) method.
+We find that the QFI density of the final state exhibits a power-law scaling with respect to the quench rate for both linear and nonlinear quenches.
+The power-law exponent is close to the KZM scaling with a small correction.
+We show that this correction is from the long-range physics of the final states, which is beyond KZM.
+For the LMG model, we calculate the complement of the QFI density.
+The result conforms to the prediction of KZM, where the correction can be nearly neglected.
 In addition, based on the above results, we present a phenomenological description of critical slowing down in QPTs from the perspective of multipartite entanglement.

-This paper is organized as follows: In Sec.~\ref{model}, we review the quantum Ising model with transverse fields including its spectrum and KZM.
+This paper is organized as follows: In Sec.~\ref{kzm}, we review KZM in quantum phase transitions for linear and nonlinear cases.
 The multipartite entanglement and QFI are introduced in Sec.~\ref{qfi_me}.
-In Sec.~\ref{quench}, we study QFI of the final states after both linear and nonlinear quench.
+In Sec.~\ref{ising}, we introduce the quantum Ising model including the spectrum, and the QFI density of the final states after both linear and nonlinear quantum quenches.
+In Sec.~\ref{lmg}, we study QFI of the quenched state in the LMG model.
 In Sec.~\ref{discussion}, we present a phenomenological discussion of our results.
-Finally, in Sec.~\ref{summary}, we summarize our results and present our outlook on further research.
-Additional details of the derivation are shown in Appendix~\ref{app1}.
+Finally, in Sec.~\ref{summary}, we summarize our results and present an outlook.